SurgicalSteel/goscripter/README.md

 1. Open your terminal, head to this cloned repo (SurgicalSteel/goscripter)
 2. run `godoc -http=:6060` (this will trigger godoc at port 6060)
 3. Open your browser, and hit `http://127.0.0.1:6060/pkg/github.com/SurgicalSteel/goscripter/`

+## Contribution
+This repository is open for contribution.
+To make a contribution, please do following steps :
+1. Fork this repository
+2. Create a new branch or use the master branch for your feature
+3. Ensure your changes have test covered, and code documentation
+4. Create a pull request (don't forget to attach a clear description, tags are optional)
+5. Within a week, we'll review your changes